Tactics Used By Unethical Reputation Companies

 Most people don’t know when they are reading fake reviews.
 Some unsavory reputation management or digital marketing agencies position their services to get a company many positive reviews “fast”.
 But these aren’t reviews from previous customers.
 They are often completely fabricated.

-And yet, when a company faces reputation blunders and needs some online clean-up fast, these companies that promise rapid results look rather attractive.
+And yet, when a company faces reputation blunders and needs some online clean-up quickly, these companies that promise rapid results look rather attractive.

 Likewise, requesting that your employees write positive reviews or ratings about your company as if they were a customer is also unethical.
 But asking them to write honest reviews, whether positive or negative, is ethical.